brainwane/obscure-enwiki-fact/README.md

 obscure-enwiki-fact
 ===================

-Ideally, give you a very obscure fact from an English Wikipedia page
+This simple command-line script uses Python and the requests library to give you a random sentence or two from an English Wikipedia page.